Argentina puts forward alternative payment plan in bond dispute

 U.S. District Judge Thomas Griesa in Manhattan subsequently ordered Argentina in November to pay the $1.33 billion owed to the bondholders into an escrow account by the time of its next interest payment to holders of the exchanged debt.

-In its 22-page submission late on Friday, Argentina said that under a so-called par bond option, the bondholders would receive new bonds due in 2038 with the same nominal face value of their current bonds.
-They would pay 2.5 percent to 5.25 percent a year, Argentina said.
+In its 22-page submission late Friday, Argentina said that under what it calls the “Par” bond option, the bondholders would receive bonds due in 2038 with the same nominal face value of their current bonds.
+The Par bonds would pay interest at a rate that rises from 2.5 percent to 5.25 per annum over the life of the bonds, Argentina said.

-Bondholders would also receive an immediate cash payment similar to what it provided under the 2010 debt swap, Argentina said.
+The plaintiffs would also receive an immediate cash payment of past due interest, Argentina said.
 And they would receive derivative instruments that provide payments when the country’s gross domestic product exceeds 3 percent a year.

-The par option, though, is restricted to small investors, unlike the discount option, the more applicable fit for big investors like NML and Aurelius.

-Under the discount proposal, holdouts could receive new discount bonds due in 2033 that pay 8.28 percent annually.
-Argentina said the holdouts would also receive past due interest since 2003 in the form of bonds due in 2017 paying 8.75 percent a year, and GDP-linked derivative units.
+The holdouts could receive discount bonds due in 2033 that pay at higher rates than the Par bonds, 8.28 percent annually.
+They would also increase in principal over time.

+The holdouts would also receive past due interest in the form of bonds due in 2017 paying 8.75 percent a year, and GDP-linked derivative units.

+The Par option is restricted to small investors wanting to tender up to $50,000 per series of bonds, the filing said, while there is no limit on the discount option.

 Blackman, Argentina’s lawyer, wrote that the proposal, unlike what he called the “100 cents on the dollar immediately” formula Griesa adopted, “is consistent with the pari passu clause, longstanding principles of equity, and the Republic’s capacity to pay.”

-Euginio Bruno, a lawyer and bond restructuring expert with the law firm Estudio Garrido Abogados in Buenos Aires, said the government’s Friday proposal “was within expectations, considering the legal constraints on offering anything better than the terms of the 2010 restructuring.”

-Argentina has a “lock law” that keeps governments from improving the terms of previous restructurings.
+That compares to the $720 million total it claims in litigation, Argentina said.

+A NML spokesman did not immediately respond to an email seeking comment late Friday, while a spokeswoman for Aurelius had no immediate comment.

-Earlier in the week, the holdouts scored a victory over Argentina when the 2nd Circuit denied a full court review of its October ruling on the equal treatment provision.
+Earlier this week, the holdouts scored a victory over Argentina when the 2nd Circuit denied a full court review of its October ruling on the equal treatment provision.

 The case is NML Capital Ltd et al v.
 Republic of Argentina, 2nd U.S. Circuit Court of Appeals, No. 12-105.